Skip to contents

 Example 2: generate a dataset from a project

-Suppose you have a project named myProj.dat and you want to generate a standardized dataset from it.
+Suppose you have a project named myProj.dat obtained through GCAM 7.1 and you want to generate a standardized dataset from it.
 The generate_report function will generate it and automatically save it in the same folder as myProj.dat.
 Note that myProj.dat should have all the queries needed to generate the standardized dataset.
 If you are not sure you have all of them, or if you need to generate the project, see Example1.

 1. Follow the installation guide either with R or Docker.